Donate

 Dmohovsky Photographs

 Our exhibit is inspired by Stephan Dmokhovsky’s astonishing photo album.
-An officer in the Austrian army, a physician and a pioneer in photography, he documented the life of an upper middle class Ukrainian family and their society during the final years of Kaiser Francis-Joseph’s reign on the Hapsburg throne.
+An officer in the Austrian army, a physician and a pioneer in photography, he documented the life of an upper middle class Ukrainian family and their society during the final years of Kaiser Franz-Joseph’s reign on the Hapsburg throne.
 Please enjoy a sample collection of the album and come to the UMA to see more.

 Enter Exhibit